-A young journalist, a seasoned cameraman and a discredited war correspondent embark on an unauthorized mission to find the no.1 war criminal in Bosnia; they find themselves in serious ...
-See full summary »
+A young journalist, a seasoned cameraman and a discredited war correspondent embark on an unauthorized mission to find the No.1 war criminal in Bosnia.
+However, their extremely dangerous target decides to come after them.

 A young journalist, a seasoned cameraman and a discredited war correspondent embark on an unauthorized mission to find the no. 1 war criminal in Bosnia; they find themselves in serious jeopardy when they are mistaken as a CIA hit squad and their target decides to come after them.Written by

 102 of 172 people found this review helpful.

 Was this review helpful to you?